mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   `"editor.formatOnSave": true`
 * it respects project-specific `.prettierrc` files

+## PrintCode extension

+* adds PrintCode to Command Pallette
+* I configured keyboard shortcut alt+P (opt+P)
+* opens URL in default browser and invokes print command for you
+  * doesn't work in IE, but can copy URL to another browser
+  * uses the same URL for all requests, so can just refresh other browser
+* can optionally configure print options
+* press "Print" button
+  and print from there

 ## Quokka.js extension

 * provides useful information about JavaScript and TypeScript code